 What Documents Are Needed to File for Unemployment in Alaska

-In order to file for an unemployment claim in Alaska, you will need to provide some information.
+In order to successfully follow the unemployment claims steps in Alaska, you will need to provide some important information.
 Whether you are submitting an AK online application for unemployment or filing a claim over the phone, you will need the following information:

 How to Apply for Unemployment Online or Over the Phone in Alaska